-If there is a lift installed in your residential building, you may well be wondering what its useful life is.
+If there is a lift installed in your residential building, you may well be wondering what is useful life of a lift.
 It may seem like a simple question to answer, but there are several factors that influence the performance of a lift.
-What we can say, however, is that the average lifespan varies between 20 and 30 years.
+What we can say, however, is that the average lift lifespan varies between 20 and 30 years.

 To extend the service life, it is essential to do preventive maintenance to ensure the proper operation of the lift.
 How a lift is used (frequency, number of users, etc.) and whether it is used responsibly and carefully also influence its service life.